SAP/yeoman-ui/README.md

 * On the debug panel choose "Run Extension", and click on the "Run" button.

 #### Advanced scenarios
-To develop and contribute you can build & install each package seperatly.
+To develop and contribute you can build and install each package separately.
 Instruction on each package in the dedicated readme.md file.
 * [Build & install the client](frontend/README.md)
 * [Build & install the backend](backend/README.md)
 * [Build & install the yeoman example generator](generator-foodq/README.md)

 ## How to obtain support
-To get more help, support and information please open a github [issue](https://github.com/SAP/yeoman-ui/issues).
+To get more help, support, and information please open a github [issue](https://github.com/SAP/yeoman-ui/issues).

 ## Contributing
 Contributing information can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.